karansingh-in/Yupdate-all/README.md

 # Hypr v3 🚀

-> A lightweight Windows `.exe` utility designed to simplify everyday tasks with speed and automation.
+> A lightweight Windows `.exe` CLI based utility designed to simplify everyday tasks with speed and automation.
 No setup hassle — just download, run, and get productive.

 ---